nodejs/node-addon-api/test/README.md

 # Writing Tests

-There are multiple flavors of node-addon-api test build that covers different build flags defined in `napi.h`:
+There are multiple flavors of node-addon-api test builds that cover different build flags defined in `napi.h`:

 1. c++ exceptions enabled,
 2. c++ exceptions disabled,
-3. c++ exceptions disabled, and `NODE_ADDON_API_ENABLE_MAYBE` is defined.
+3. c++ exceptions disabled, and `NODE_ADDON_API_ENABLE_MAYBE` defined.

 Functions in node-addon-api that call into JavaScript can have different declared return types to reflect build flavor settings.
 For example, `Napi::Object::Set` returns `bool` when `NODE_ADDON_API_ENABLE_MAYBE` is not defined, and `Napi::Maybe<bool>` when `NODE_ADDON_API_ENABLE_MAYBE` is defined.
-In source code, return type variants are defined as `Napi::MaybeOrValue<>` to prevent from duplicating most part of the code base.
+In source code, return type variants are defined as `Napi::MaybeOrValue<>` to prevent the duplication of most of the code base.

-To properly test these build flavors, all values returned by a function defined with `Napi::MaybeOrValue<>` return types in node-addon-api test suite, should use one of the following test helpers to handle possible JavaScript exceptions.
+To properly test these build flavors, all values returned by a function defined to return `Napi::MaybeOrValue<>` should be tested by using one of the following test helpers to handle possible JavaScript exceptions.

-There are three test helper functions to conveniently convert `Napi::MaybeOrValue<>` type to raw types.
+There are three test helper functions to conveniently convert `Napi::MaybeOrValue<>` values to raw values.

 ## MaybeUnwrap